-Brief Description: This is a set of the radiative kernel that can be used with monthly-mean fields (such as those from CMIP5 archives) to derive spectrally resolved longwave radiative feedbacks.
+Brief Description: This is a set of radiative kernels that can be used with monthly-mean fields (such as those from CMIP5 archives) to derive spectrally resolved longwave radiative feedbacks.

 Here is a slide show (link) explaining why we need to study climate through a spectral lens.

-Data format: Each tarball file above contains 24 files, which are all-sky radiative kernels for each calendar month and clear-sky radiative kernels for each calendar month.
+Data format: Each tarball file above contains 24 files, all-sky radiative kernels for each calendar month and clear-sky radiative kernels for each calendar month.
 The data is in NetCDF format.
-The spatial resolution is 2-degree by 2.5-degree and the spectral bands are the same as 16 spectral bands used in the RRTMG_LW.
+The spatial resolution is 2o by 2.5o, and the spectral bands are the same as the 16 spectral bands used in the RRTMG_LW.

 Acknowledgments: The work is supported by programs in NASA Earth Sciences Division.

 Should you have any questions, please email me.

 - Huang, X. L., X. H. Chen, B. J. Soden, X. Liu, The spectral dimension of longwave feedbacks in the CMIP3 and CMIP5 experiments, Geophysical Research Letters, 41, doi:10.1002/2014GL061938, 2014.